i-RIC/solver_dev_manual/source/06/03/cg_iric_read_grid_real_cell.rst

 cg_iric_read_grid_real_cell
 =============================

--  Reads the double-precision real-type attribute values defined for
+Reads the double-precision real-type attribute values defined at cells of a grid.

 Format (FORTRAN)
 ------------------